openstack/api-site/firstapp/source/durability.rst

         Munch({u'count': 0, u'bytes': 0, u'name': u'fractals_segments'})]

 The next logical step is to upload an object.
-Find a photo of a goat on line, name it :code:`goat.jpg`, and upload it to your :code:`fractals` container:
+Find a photo of a goat online, name it :code:`goat.jpg`, and upload it to your :code:`fractals` container:

 .. only:: fog